-So as a Hypnotherapist working with people’s mental health on a regular basis, I had a real choice of things to write about before I settled on this World Mental Health Day 2017 – Help for teenagers title.
+So as a Hypnotherapist working with people’s mental health on a regular basis, I had a real choice of things to write about before I settled on this Mental Health – Help for teenagers title.

 I’m not going to bombard you with stats about Mental Health in this post because you will know if your teenager (or you) needs help and support and that is the purpose of this post.